Report Id: SNS/AUTO/1204 | May 2022 | Region: Global | 130 Pages

 Market, By Technology:

 The market has been divided into three categories based on technology: digital, infrared, and thermal.
 Due to the employment of such devices in night vision systems and their use in unfavorable weather situations such as fog and rain.
 Over the forecast period, the thermal camera section is expected to grow at the fastest rate.
-The infrared segment is also predicted to increase rapidly throughout the projection period, owing to the use of infrared camera technology in driverless vehicles.
+The infrared segment is also predicted to increase rapidly throughout the projection period, owing to the use of infrared camera technology in autonomous vehicles.

 Market, By Application: